 Getting hot water in a Sprinter with a D2L installed

-1. A calorifier can be connected to the engine loop or to an Espar Hydronic D5E.
-The D5E would run an independent coolant cycle and heat coils inside of calorifier.
-The calorifier can also be hooked with 12V and 110V combined immersions, which would allow to use up any extra solar power to heat water.
+A calorifier can be connected either to the engine loop or to an Espar Hydronic D5E.
+The D5E runs an independent coolant cycle that heats the coils inside the calorifier.

-2. A water plate exchanger can be connected to the engine loop or to an Espar Hydronic D5E.
-This system would run "on-demand", so it takes few minutes for the system to heat up.
-While this solution uses less space, it requires more plumbing.
+A water plate exchanger can also connect to the engine loop or to the Espar Hydronic D5E.
+This is an on-demand system, meaning it takes a few minutes to heat up.
+While it saves space, it does require more plumbing.

 Was this article helpful?